yash-srivastava19/attention-free-revolution/README.md

 I have the plan to introduce some kind of involution score as an alternative to attention, but that is a different topic, and I need to discuss a lot with other.
 I tested a lot with these.
 Even with the smallest of things.

 ## What replaces Transformers?
 Leviathan is my replacement of Transformers.
 I was reading about different architectures of models such as BERT, BART, GPT-1, GPT-2, GPT-3, GPT-4...
 Wait a second.
-We dont' know much about GPT-4, but from comments by Geofry Holtz, and others, it's a combination of several models.
-Now I know a thing or two about model-ensembling and joint training, so with the power God and PyTorch on my side, I came up with a family of architectures, or as I like to call them - Flavours of Leviathan, each of which contain a bunch of model that are jointly trained with an cross-correlation interaction.
+We dont' know much about GPT-4/GPT-5, but from comments by Geofry Holtz, and others, it's a combination of several models.
+Now I know a thing or two about model-ensembling and joint training, so with the power God and PyTorch on my side, I came up with a family of architectures, or as I like to call them - **Flavours of Leviathan** , each of which contain a bunch of model that are jointly trained with an cross-correlation interaction.

 Although not tested due to computational power limitations, I propose a LeviathanModelEnsemble(Giant Leviathan) which consists of 8 model in ensemble, which are divided in 4 modules of 2 models each.
 Where, I suppose we can have every module(2 models) can be trained on a different data(or different type of data), and then we can combine the results of all the modules using only the relevant part(from MultiHeadedCorrelation).

 Although the exact details are different types of models are yet to be finalised, I will have different flavours of Leviathan, all of which build upon the `LeviathanComponentBase`, and I recommend this as a great exercise to other people also, who want to make their own models.
 It's a great learning exercise as well.
 PRs with an architeure build using these components will make it to the official repository.

-## Experimentation Details
+Update : The kind of model ensembling that I was thinking about scales up pretty exponentially.
+So, with the recent popularity in Mixture of Experts(MoE) architecture, I want to propose a Sparse Gated MoE model which kind of encompasses everything I wanted from this project.
+Although I'm pretty sure that I don't have the computation resouces to fully pre-train it from scratch, I will still try to do some baseline tests(maybe using MLFlow, Weights & Biases or something similar).

+### Experimentation Details(Outdated.
+Skip this  part)
 Model experimentation will be done once we have idea of how to train these huge models(and collection of models).
 The baseline `LeviathanComponent` is a 20 headed, 20 blocks, 800 embedding dimension model(around 77M Parameter)

 ## Can you actually replace Attention?